Form: A shrub with a woody base and herbaceous stems that become woody with age. Its growth pattern

 Full sun except light shade in very hot climates.

-especially in high temperatures.
+in high temperatures.
 It is said to perform less well in regions with high humidity.
+It responds well to rain.

 Very well drained, dry, pH 6.6-8.5 (neutral to alkaline).
 This plant dies in water-logged soil.

 Mid-winter, or after the last freeze, prune to shape, trimming away winter damage, or cut it

 Ornamental, scent garden if massed, culinary.
 The leaves can be used as an oregano substitute,